Circuitscape/Omniscape.jl/paper/paper.md

 # Usage

 Omniscape.jl is run from the Julia REPL.
 It offers a single user-facing function, `run_omniscape`, which has two methods.
-The first and most commonly-used method accepts a single argument specifying the path to an [INI file](https://en.wikipedia.org/wiki/INI_file) that contains input data file paths and run options.
+The first method accepts a single argument specifying the path to an [INI file](https://en.wikipedia.org/wiki/INI_file) that contains input data file paths and run options.
 The second method of `run_omniscape` accepts arrays representing resistance and other spatial data inputs, and a dictionary of arguments specifying algorithm options.
 A complete user guide for Omniscape.jl, including installation instructions, function documentation, and a complete list of options and their defaults, can be found in the [Omniscape.jl documentation](https://docs.circuitscape.org/Omniscape.jl/latest/).

 # Acknowledgments